deicod/oidcmw/docs/faq.md

 Absolutely.
 Use `tokensource.Cookie("session")`, `tokensource.Header("X-Auth")`, or combine multiple sources via `config.Config.TokenSources`.

+## Can handlers allow anonymous readers while still validating tokens when supplied?

+Yes.
+Set `config.Config.AllowAnonymousRequests` to `true`.
+Requests without a bearer token will bypass authentication, while requests that include a token will be validated normally.
+Within handlers call `viewer.IsAuthenticated(r.Context())` to differentiate between anonymous and authenticated callers.

 ## Where do I find test helpers?

 The `internal/testutil/issuer` package exposes a `FakeIssuer` server, JWT signing helpers, and JWKS responses for unit tests.